 There are two main types of processors: 32 bit and 64 bit.
-These numbers refer to how many bits can be transferred at once between different parts of the CPU.
+These numbers refer to how many bits can be sent at the same time between different parts of the CPU.

 32-bit processors became well-known for their power.
 More recently, computers have been able to process up to 64 bits.
-The higher the bit count, the faster the processor will be.
+The higher the bit count, the faster the processor.

 Clock speed refers to how many instructions a CPU can process per second.
-These are usually represented in gigahertz (GHz), and you’ll see this number a lot on processor specifications.
+Gigahertz (GHz) is the main unit of measurement for tracking clock speed.
+You’ll see gigahertz numbers a lot on processor specifications.
 The greater the clock speed, the faster a CPU will run.

-Most of the time, it’s only necessary to compare clock speed when you are evaluating CPUs from the same generation.
-This is because while clock speed is an influencing factor in the speed of a processor, there are other components that matter just as much.
+Most of the time, it’s necessary to compare clock speed when you are evaluating CPUs from the same generation.
+This is because while clock speed is an influencing factor in the speed of a processor, there are other components that matter equally.

-L2 and L2 memory is where a CPU stores commonly used data.
-Instead of having to call on the RAM every time the CPU needs to process an instruction, the CPU can store some instructions that come up often inside itself.
-Cache is faster than RAM because it is part of the processor; the more cache you have, the faster your CPU will be.
+A CPU stores commonly used data in L2 and L3 memory.
+Instead of having to call on the RAM every time the CPU needs to process an instruction, the CPU can store some commonly-used instructions.

 How do Processor Cores Work?

-Back in the old days of computing, a computer processor would have a single core.
-This means that it could only perform one set of instructions at once.
+In the old days of computing, a computer processor would have a single core.
+This means that it could perform one set of instructions at any given time.
 Hardware engineers have pushed this limit and today multi-core processors have become a standard.
-Multi-core processors have multiple cores so they can execute different instructions at the same time.
+Multi-core processors have multiple cores.
+They can execute different instructions at the same time.

 Processors with multiple cores are simply two or more CPUs on a single chip.
 A quad core processor is four CPUs, all on the same chip.
-These are then linked so they can work together.
+A link exists between each core so they can work together.

 CPUs are an essential part of a computer.
 It is responsible for processing the data that allows you to run programs on your computer.
 In recent years, there have been vast improvements made to CPUs.